Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Bunker Hill Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 5: EARLY LITERACY: By June 2025, Bunker Hill Elementary School will increase the percentage of K-2 students on track to read at grade level by 2 percentage points or ≥ 80%.
+Performance Objective 6: EARLY LITERACY: By June 2026, Bunker Hill Elementary School will increase the percentage of K-2 students on track to read at grade level from BOY to EOY.

 Evaluation Data Sources:

-Strategy 1: Utilize literacy benchmark data to inform small group instruction for all students in grades K-2.
-Provide intervention and extension to ensure at least one year's growth for all students.
+Strategy 1: Teachers will utilize literacy data to inform small group instruction for all students in grades K-2, providing intervention and extension to ensure at least one year's growth for all students.

 Strategy's Expected Result/Impact: Instruction will be aligned to student needs.